 The world is gearing up for the launch of 5G, both network operators and device manufacturers.
 As with the adoption of 4G LTE networks, 5G will be a staged process and some countries will launch their networks well ahead of others.

 Mid-2019 is the date to keep an eye on, as both 5G smartphones and networks will be available to the first wave of consumers.
 However, deployment is not expected to ramp up on a more global scale until 2020 and 2021.
 Even by 2023, it’s anticipated that just 50 percent of consumers will have a 5G smartphone and network connection.

 U.S. 5G rollout

-The U.S. will be the first country to flick on its 5G networks across a number of carriers and in a decent selection of cities in the first half of 2019.
+The U.S. is one of the first countries to flick on its 5G networks across a number of carriers and in a decent selection of cities in the first half of 2019.
 U.S. carriers have been some of the biggest advocates of millimeter wave technology.
-Verizon is already the first with consumer 5G via its fixed wireless access service, but Sprint and T-Mobile are close behind with rollouts planned for mid-2019.
-We’re actually waiting for 5G smartphones to arrive so that consumers can start using these networks on the go.
+Verizon was the first with consumer 5G via its fixed wireless access service, but Sprint and T-Mobile are close behind with rollouts in mid-2019.

 However, one of the country’s carriers has already been caught out playing fast and loose with the 5G term.
 AT&T’s “5G Evolution” is not a 5G network in any sense of the word, it’s simply an evolution of today’s LTE-Advanced networks.